To listen to this statement of faith, click below:

 Christology — What I Believe About Jesus

 The person of Jesus of Nazareth was a real person who lived and worked in the areas of Judea and Samaria.
 Jesus was born in 3 BC to the virgin, Mary, by a miraculous, supernatural work of the Holy Spirit and began His ministry in 27 AD, fulfilling the prophecy of the 70 weeks in Daniel 9 of the Messiah.
 Jesus lived a sinless life, performed supernatural miracles and was crucified in 31 AD, on the 6th day, and resurrected on the 1st day in fulfillment of the scriptures (1 Corinthians 15:1-4).
 Jesus ascended into heaven and is seated at the right hand of God, serving as both King and Priest until His return to the Earth.
-Upon His return creation will be renewed, judgment will be dolled out to the wicked, believers will be resurrected and eternity will be ushered in.
+Upon His return creation will be renewed, judgment will be dolled out to the wicked, believers will be resurrected to glory and eternity will be ushered in.

 For my study series on the Trinity and Christology, go here.